ENGN2912B-2018/DV-C/README.md

 ### - Data Flow Diagrams
 ### - UML Diagrams showing Object Definition/Inheritance
 The objective of this project is model accurate jellyfish behavior for various uses in robotics, gaming and animation.
 The project is user interactive in which user can choose different modes of behavior.
-## Build Instructions

-## Usage Documentation
-The code can be run on qt creator or could be compiled with the CMake file.

 ## Interface Descriptions (as appropriate)

 ### - Graphical Interface
 The graphical interface consists of a main window that contains the jellyfish scene.
 The camera in the scene can be zoomed in and out by middle mouse button wheel.
 Any mouse button pressed and moved will rotate the scene so the jellyfish can be seen from all angles.
 ### - Data Visualization